andrewcooke/choochoo/docs/impulse.md

-    In the "damned if you, damned if you don't" camp, the Training Peaks documentation is laudably detailed, but so dense it makes the modelling seem like rocket science.
+    In the "damned if you, damned if you don't" camp, the Training Peaks documentation is laudably detailed, but so dense it makes the modeling seem like rocket science.

   * The people developing and promoting these metrics often appear to have financial motivation.